KaniBog/global-layoffs-mysql-project/README.md

 For example:

-- Crypto companies show many 80–100% layoffs (because small startups failed), BUT the weighted impact is only ~16%, meaning one out of six crypto jobs disappeared industry-wide.
+- Crypto companies show many 80–100% layoffs (because small startups failed), BUT the weighted impact is only ~26%, meaning one out of four crypto jobs disappeared industry-wide.

 - Large industries like Tech or Retail show lower weighted percentages but extremely high total layoffs — meaning layoffs were widespread but distributed.

-This metric reveals how deeply layoffs cut into the entire industry’s workforce, not just individual companies.
+To wrap up, this metric reveals how deeply layoffs cut into the entire industry’s workforce, not just individual companies.

 ---